xAirx/Coursera-UniversityofHK-ReactNative/README.md

 &nbsp;

-### 2# Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel
+### 2# Admin allowed / able to upload files, (MULTER and FS) such as images when creating new dishes. and see it in the adminpanel

 #### Backend **** Work in progress